Updated January 2023

 This statutory deductible has been in place since October 1, 2003.
 Initially, there was a $30,000 deductible on claims by injured victims if the pain and suffering damage award didn’t exceed $100,000.
 In addition, there was a $15,000 deductible on claims made by family members when the pain and suffering damage award didn’t exceed $50,000.

 However, in the summer of 2015, the Ontario government amended this law in order to account for inflation.
 As of August 1, 2015, this deductible will rise each year based on the current level of inflation.
-In 2017, the statutory deductibles for motor vehicle accidents are currently:

 In addition, if your pain and suffering damages don’t exceed the deductible, you may be required to pay the insurance company’s legal costs.
-So in the event that your pain and suffering damages are only $35,000, you’ll not only receive no money, but you’ll be forced to pay legal costs for the insurance company.
+So in the event that your pain and suffering damages award are only $44,000, you’ll not only receive no money, but you’ll be forced to pay legal costs for the insurance company.
 This hardly seems like a fair way to compensate injured victims.

 Due to the harsh implications of this law, it’s crucial that you work with an experienced Ontario car accident lawyer who can help you maximize the value of your pain and suffering damages.
 Otherwise, your final insurance award may not be sufficient to cover all of your expenses.